-The Home-Based program offers educational and child development learning opportunities through weekly home visits and monthly socialization events for pregnant moms, parent(s), and their children.
-The Home Visitor partners with you to develop and plan developmentally appropriate activities reflective of your traditions, cultures, and values.
+The Homebased program offers educational and child development learning opportunities through weekly home visits and monthly socialization events for pregnant moms, parent(s), and their children under the age of three.
+The home visitor partners with you to develop and plan developmentally appropriate activities reflective of your traditions, cultures, and values.
 The activities are designed to strengthen the parent-child relationship using daily routines and materials readily available in your home.
 Visits take place in the family home unless other arrangements would better fit your family.